WLCG-AuthZ-WG/common-jwt-profile/profile.md

 required to define finer-grained access.
 Currently, Computing Element services in WLCG typically map a token's `sub` attribute to a local account for the given VO and use that account to submit jobs to the local batch system.
-The `compute.*` scopes then may refer not just to the jobs submitted on behalf of the given `sub`, but also to other jobs, if any, owned by that account.
+The `compute.*` scopes then may affect not just the jobs submitted on behalf of the given `sub`, but also other jobs, if any, running under that account.

 When rendered in JSON, the value of the `scope` claim should be a